napari/napari/docs/tutorials/fundamentals/viewer.md

 +++

-### New layer buttons
+### layer buttons

-New `Points`, `Shapes`, and `Labels` layers can be added to the viewer using the new layer buttons in the bottom righthand corner of the GUI.
+New `Points`, `Shapes`, and `Labels` layers can be added to the viewer using the layer buttons between the layer controls and layer list.
 These correspond to the calls such as:

 ```python